Duugu/WoW-Login-Tool/readme.txt

 Open the Excel spreadsheet data\localization\translations.xlsx in your WoW Login Tool folder and follow the instructions on the Instructions tab.

 # Release Notes
-	r1.6
+	r1.7
+		- Fixed an issue with switching to realms > 17 in Classic ERA.
+		- Fixed an issue where the first realm name in some switch server lists was empty. r1.6
 		- Tried to fix the contract accept feature for low resolutions
 		- Some translation fixes